Phazzie/SDD-MCP/ai-collaboration/SDD_ARCHITECTURE_REFACTOR_PLAN.md

 - [ ] 📊 Logging and metrics properly integrated
 - [ ] 🔄 Architecture scales for future tools
 - [ ] 🧪 Integration tests validate all pathways
+- [ ] 🦄 Developer feedback and encouragement present in validation output

 ---